Quality instead of quantity!

 The exact date of birth of lemon liqueur is not known.
 However, it is a fact that limoncello has been consumed around the Sorrento Peninsula for many decades.
 However, it was the rise of tourism in the 1980s that ensured the national and international spread of the lemony specialty.
 Tourists took the liqueur home with them as a souvenir or gave it as a gift to friends and acquaintances.

 Limoncello is now so well known and, above all, so popular that it can also be bought in well-stocked liquor stores in Germany.
-However, there is a much better selection available online.
+However, a much better selection can be found online.

 Whether as an aperitif or a digestif, limoncello is best drunk ice cold.
 It is served in true Italian style when the lemon liqueur comes straight from the freezer and is served in a drinking glass coated with a fine layer of ice.